Local campaign officials are becoming election-week celebrities. They’re too busy to notice.

 This sentiment stood out, more so than any desire for 15 minutes of fame.

-“We’re gonna continue to count,” Gloria said on Thursday.
+“We’re going to continue to count,” Gloria said on Thursday.
 “We will not allow anyone to stop us from doing what our duty is and counting ballots.”

 Michelle Ye Hee Lee in Washington, Kellie Gormly in Wilkes-Barre and Reis Thebault in Atlanta contributed reporting.